versotile-org/tauri-runtime-verso/README.md

 }
 ```

-Then add the downloaded executable to your tauri config file (`tauri.conf.json`)
+Then add the downloaded executable to your tauri config file (`tauri.conf.json`) as an external binary file

 ```diff
   {